hpe-dev-incubator/hpe-dev-portal/content/osscontribute/osscontribute.md

 When you get started with open source, it means that you will either contribute to an existing project or create your own project.
 If you want to create your own project, don’t forget to create a public repo for it.
 For HPE employees, be aware that there is an open source review process you need to follow before releasing any code to open source.
 Make sure you check this [HPE-only website](https://opensource.corp.hpecorp.net/osrp_process_upstream.html).

 The HPE Developer Community has highlighted a number of contributors/maintainers in a series of blog posts.
-Read about their respective journeys and join the in our Hall of Fame:
+Read about their respective journeys and join the team in our Hall of Fame:

 * [Kartik Mathur](https://developer.hpe.com/blog/open-source-contributor-explains-how-kubedirector-empowers-data-intensive-apps/) (KubeDirector)
 * [Souptick Joarder](https://developer.hpe.com/blog/becoming-a-linux-kernel-contributor-following-the-journey-of-souptick-joarder/) (Linux kernel)